joshschmelzle/monitornetsh/README.md

 by default the script will poll netsh.exe every second. use the `--interval` argument to change this.

-script will create rotating logs in a `log/` folder
+script will create subfolder called `log` where you will find rotating log files.

 # sample output